Rosemary J. Beless

 Rosemary has prepared master declarations of covenants, conditions and restrictions, which specifically address water quality, water rights, environmental, recreation and access issues, for residential subdivisions in resort and recreation communities.
 She has also prepared drinking water source protection plans for community drinking water systems.

 Rosemary regularly advises commercial and industrial clients on air quality issues and reporting issues under the Clean Air Act and EPCRA.

 She has prepared the financial responsibility compliance program under the underground storage tank regulations for a national corporation with multi-state tank sites and has assisted Utah school districts and local service stations with compliance issues under the underground storage tank requirements.

 Rosemary also successfully defended a major construction company against environmental and construction claims filed under the federal False Claims Act.

-Rosemary has over thirty years of experience in water law both in administrative adjudications before the Utah State Engineer and in civil litigation.
+Rosemary has over 30 years of experience in water law both in administrative adjudications before the Utah State Engineer and in civil litigation.
 She has prepared Applications to Appropriate, Change Applications, Exchange Applications, Segregation Applications, Diligence Claims, and Underground Water Claims and has seen them through the administrative process.
 She has obtained water rights for wells and permits to drill wells.
-She has prepared numerous applications to change irrigation water rights to municipal use and has successfully guided the change applications through the administrative process before the State Engineer.
+She has prepared many applications to change irrigation water rights to municipal use and has successfully guided the change applications through the administrative process before the State Engineer.